 1. E.ON Code of Conduct and E.ON’s Human Rights Policy Statement;

-2. E.ON Supplier Code of Conduct, with standards regarding human rights, working conditions, environmental impact and ethical business practices that E.ON requires its suppliers to meet;
+2. E.ON Supplier Code of Conduct, with standards regarding human rights, working conditions, environmental protection and ethical business practices that E.ON requires its suppliers to meet;

 3. General Purchasing Conditions for suppliers to secure compliance with the E.ON Supplier Code of Conduct;

 4. Defined and monitored onboarding and qualification processes of new suppliers before E.ON engages in business with them;